Philip K. Dick

 What was the first book Philip K. Dick wrote?

-The first novel written by Philip K. Dick was The Defenders and Three Others, published in 1950.
+The first book written by Philip K. Dick was The Defenders and Three Others, published in 1950.

 What was the most recent book Philip K. Dick wrote?